osmandapp/web/main/docs/versions/future-ios.md

 -->

-• Modified compass behavior: a single tap rotates the map to North, while a double tap switches the orientation
+- Modified compass behavior: a single tap rotates the map to North, while a double tap switches the orientation.
-• Added search functionality for the most popular brand names
+- Added search functionality for the most popular brand names.
-• Improved graph appearance: Y-axis labels no longer overlap with the graph
+- Improved graph appearance: Y-axis labels no longer overlap with the graph.
-• Added total track statistics to each folder's footer
+- Added total track statistics to each folder's footer.
-• Grouped all tags with translations into a single item in the context menu
+- Grouped all tags with translations into a single item in the context menu.
-• Fixed an issue where the POI category was missing from the context menu
+- Fixed an issue where the POI category was missing from the context menu.
-• Fixed an issue with the auto-detection of the voice prompt language
+- Fixed an issue with the auto-detection of the voice prompt language.
-• Fixed crash in Boat profile Route parameters
+- Fixed crash in Boat profile Route parameters.
-• CarPlay improvements: resolved an issue where the main navigation widget didn't update after route recalculations, and fixed the size of the arrows in the next turn widget
+- CarPlay improvements: resolved an issue where the main navigation widget didn't update after route recalculations, and fixed the size of the arrows in the next turn widget.
-• Introduced a Map mode parameter that now follows the App theme
+- Introduced a Map mode parameter that now follows the App theme.
-• Improved UI for selection of location icon, added options to disable location radius and view angle
+- Improved UI for selection of location icon, added options to disable location radius and view angle.
-• Add quick action to change "Location position on screen"
+- Add quick action to change "Location position on screen".

 ## New Compass Behavior